rakibul56/Map-Interactive-Web-App/README.md

 -------------------------
 To initialize this Project Database follow below steps.

-1.Create a Database name edudb from your MongoDb community edition.
+1. Create a Database name edudb from your MongoDb community edition.

-2.Copy mongoDb connection string and paste it to server folder .env file.
+2. Copy mongoDb connection string and paste it to server folder .env file.

-3.Also paste the connection string \Server\dbfetch folder dbtest.js file where written "Connect To MongoDb".
+3. Also paste the connection string \Server\dbfetch folder dbtest.js file where written "Connect To MongoDb".

-4.Run dbtest.js file --cd \Server\dbfetch and then -- node dbtest.js // it will fetch data from all four APIs and save to mongodb.
+4. Run dbtest.js file --cd \Server\dbfetch and then -- node dbtest.js // it will fetch data from all four APIs and save to mongodb.

-5.Run server.js from Server folder --- node server.js.
+5. Run server.js from Server folder --- node server.js.

-6.Go to client browser and signup a user , it will create a collection users to mongodb.
+6. Go to client browser and signup a user , it will create a collection users to mongodb.